Full federal appeals court in D.C. to weigh House subpoena to ex-White House counsel Donald McGahn

 In February, Judges Thomas Griffith and Karen Henderson ruled that the House’s lawsuit had to be dismissed because the Constitution did not give federal courts jurisdiction to hear such suits.

 But on Aug.
 7, the full circuit overturned that finding in a 7-to-2 decision written by Judge Judith W. Rogers, the dissenting vote in both three-judge panels.
-Rogers wrote then for the majority that the administration harmed the House’s long-standing authority to compel testimony from government officials, and the court was simply preserving power the House was already understood to possess.
+Rogers wrote then for the majority that the administration harmed the House’s long-standing authority to compel testimony from government officials, and that the court was simply preserving power the House was already understood to possess.

 D.C.
 Circuit rules House can sue to force former White House counsel Donald McGahn to comply with subpoena